ngs-docs/2015-oct-nonmodel/n-quality.rst

 Question:

-* why are some files named SRR*?
-* why are some files named female*?
+* why do the files have DNA in the name?
 * why are there R1 and R2 in the file names?
-* why don't we combine the files?
+* why don't we combine all the files?

 Links: